-Resident Assistants (RAs) assist the Residential Life Manager in matters of administration, discipline, personal help, and supervision in the complex.
+Resident Assistants (RAs) assist the Director of Residential and Student Life in matters of administration, discipline, personal help, and supervision in the complex.

 Residence Hall

 Residence Hall, a 48-bed co-ed complex, designed with a keyless entry system into the building and divided into four areas, is the most inexpensive way for single students to live on campus.
 Each area houses twelve students, with two students per bedroom.
 There is a large central bathroom for every 12 students.
 This building will only be used if student needs require it.